• Skip to primary navigation

 The point is to use treats the students will be motivated to earn as a whole class.
 They are more likely to encourage each other to behave well and keep class routines with this end of school year idea.

-Another end of year classroom management idea that keeps students engaged is using choice boards with different center options.
+Another end of year classroom management idea that keeps students engaged is using fun end of the year activities with a summer theme.

-Anything engaging and motivating is a winner in my book during the final days of school when my “teacher-patience-tank” is running low!
+Anything engaging, motivating, and no-prep is a winner in my book during the final days of school when my “teacher-patience-tank” is running low!

 3–Complete End of the School Year Memory Books